-Have you noticed that your teeth are worn or chipped?
+Have you noticed that you have worn or chipped teeth?
 Do you wake up with pain in the jaw or face?
-Have you been told you grind your teeth in your sleep?
+Do you grind your teeth in your sleep?

 Bruxism, also known as chronic teeth grinding, is a condition that affects millions of people who clench or grind their teeth regularly.
 While a mild case of teeth grinding may not require treatment, chronic, long-term teeth grinding can lead to serious problems.
 You are more susceptible to tooth wear, jaw disorders, frequent headaches, and gum disease.